post-self/post-self.ink/content/stories/for-old-times-new.md

 "This is fairly new to me, if I'm being honest.
 I haven't been able to stand up straight in almost a decade.
 I thought the upload process brought all your flaws along and you had to learn your way out of them."

 "In many cases it does, but your nervous system was so damaged we were lucky to get a successful scan.
-It doesn't make any sense to bring someone right back into their suffering, but we've been doing this for a few hundred years so it only took a bit of time to do some remodeling before you were dropped in."
+It doesn't make any sense to bring someone right back into their suffering, but we've been doing this for almost a hundred years so it only took a bit of time to do some remodeling before you were dropped in."

 "That would explain the momentary limbo."